IriLrnr/EvIBM/DOCUMENTATION.md

 }
 ```

-This function defines the offspring's position and genome:
+This function recieves a population, both parents, and the focal of the round, and assigns a position, a genome, and the species of each individual, with species size.
+For now, it recieves it's own name as species, and 1 as the size.

 ###### Offspring_Position <a name="offspring_position"></a>